Understand your utility bill.

 Like most energy customers, you look at your energy bill to find out what you need to pay each month.
 But do you really know what services you are paying for?
 Use our guide below to better understand your bill and make an informed choice when switching suppliers.

-How to Read Your Utility Bill
+How to Read Your Electric Bill

 This short video walks you through the key sections of your bill, including delivery and supply charges, energy usage details, and payment information.